The Strand and Pier Hotel plans call for freezing the water table, and excavating dirt equal to 13 swimming pools

 Two experts in the field offered contrasting takes on the plan.

-Kamran Nemati, an adjunct associate professor of civil and environmental engineering at the University of Washington, said that groundwater freezing is normally used to provide structural underpinning and temporary support for excavation, and noted that it had recently been employed in the construction of a light-rail line in Seattle.
+Kamran Nemati, an associate professor in construction management and civil and environmental engineering at the University of Washington, said that groundwater freezing is normally used to provide structural underpinning and temporary support for excavation, and noted that it had recently been employed in the construction of a light-rail line in Seattle.
 The method is an especially good choice for projects done in granular soil, like the sandy base of Strand and Pier, he said.
 Because sand is more porous than clay, the surrounding groundwater does not need to be cooled as extensively, making the process cheaper.

 Nemati, who occasionally brings up groundwater freezing in his classes, was impressed that the process had been identified for a hotel project, and estimated that only 5 percent of contractors even know it exists.